supabase/pg_graphql/docs/views.md

 ```

 !!! warning
-    The primary key column/s must be unique within the table.
+    Values of the primary key column/s must be unique within the table.
 If they are not unique, you will experience inconsistent behavior with `ID!` types, sorting, and pagination.

 [Updatable views](https://www.postgresql.org/docs/current/sql-createview.html#SQL-CREATEVIEW-UPDATABLE-VIEWS) are reflected in the `Query` and `Mutation` types identically to tables.
 Non-updatable views are read-only and accessible via the `Query` type only.